hmahmood2351/Home_Labs/README.md

 ## Networking (Cisco related, in general, and more)

 CCNA skills mindmap (in HTML and PNG format)

 CCNA skill lab (done in PT)

-Cisco Meraki - architecture, operations, notes (excuse the poor handwriting!).
+Cisco Meraki Architecture & Operations overview

 A glance at Service Provider architecture